Panasonic: Football

 Panasonic sponsors the German footballer Marco Reus, who plays for Bundesliga club Borussia Dortmund and Germany.

 Panasonic owns Panasonic Wild Knights a rugby club base in Gunma just outside of Tokyo.
 They compete in the highest level of rugby in Japan Top League.

 Panasonic owns Gamba Osaka, a club from the J.League, the Japanese professional football league.

 Panasonic is an official partner and sponsor of AFC Champions League and Major League Soccer.

 Between 1981 and 1983, Panasonic was the shirt sponsor of English football club Nottingham Forest F.C.

+Between 1983 and 1990, Panasonic was the shirt sponsor of Dutch football club FC Den Bosch.

+Between 1989 and 1993, Panasonic was the shirt sponsor of French football club Olympique de Marseille.

+Between 1995 and 2001, Panasonic was the shirt sponsor of English football club Huddersfield Town F.C.

+Between 2005 and 2006, Panasonic was the shirt sponsor of Brazilian football club Santos F.C.

-On January 16, 2010, Panasonic signed a three-year, ₹ 47 million (£518,500) jersey sponsorship deal for the India national football team.
+On 16 January 2010, Panasonic signed a three-year, ₹ 47 million (£518,500) jersey sponsorship deal for the India national football team.